kblomqvist/yasha/README.md

 yasha -V template.yaml template.j2
 ```

-because of automatic variable file look up.
 In case you want to omit the variable file in spite of its existence, use ``--no-variables`` option flag.

 ### Variable file sharing